rimas-talks/its-about-time/docs/index.md

 Time zones, date arithmetic, and daylight saving time - JavaScript’s Date object (introduced in 1995, with very few updates along the way) has made them all harder than they should be.
 The new Temporal API changes that.

-This talk explores how Temporal API brings reliable, intuitive, and time zone-aware date and time handling to modern JavaScript.
+This talk explores how Temporal API brings reliable, intuitive, time zone-aware date and time handling to modern JavaScript.
 You’ll learn how it fixes long-standing quirks of the Date object, and makes working with dates a pleasure rather than a source of peculiar bugs and recurring  headaches.

 Introducing the JavaScript Temporal API - a long-overdue update, and a significant improvement to how developers work with dates and time in JavaScript.